 “The State Attorney General and the FBI have discredited rumors that the accused was in some way related to the family of Louisiana Senator Edwin Tuttle.”

-This little piece of information confirms the the State Attorney General, the FBI and mass media in general are “in cahoots” with the Spiral because they are using disinformation to clear the family’s name.
+This little piece of information confirms the State Attorney General, the FBI and mass media, in general, are “in cahoots” with the Spiral because they are using disinformation to clear the family’s name.

 Rust then tells Marty that, although they caught Errol Childress, their job was not complete.